jimmikristensen/docker-sphinx/README.md

 docker run --rm -i -t -v "${PWD}:/doc" -u "$(id -u):$(id -g)" jkris/docker-sphinx <cmd>
 ```

 The volume mount ${PWD} should point to the dir containing the .rst files.
-You can execute any commands <cmd> within the docker container, read on to see some examples.
+You can execute any commands <cmd> within the docker container - read on to see some examples.

 ### Docker Compose